ojkelly/paranoidmode.com/README.md

 An opinionated guide to setting up and using PGP keys in a post-Snowden world.

-This site assumes your `threat model` is either a nation state or close enough to one.
+This site is witten for a `threat model` of either a nation state or close enough to one.